-It’s called the Al Hijaz train and is an original from the Arab Revolt of 1917, running on the Hejaz railway tracks built by the Ottomans at the start of the last century.
+It’s called the Hejaz train and is an original train from the Arab Revolt of 1917.
+It runs on the Hejaz railway tracks built by the Ottomans at the start of the last century.

 The track extends into Saudi Arabia and up to Damascus in Syria!
 I couldn’t believe my eyes.

-This wasn’t actually included in our guided visit to Wadi Rum, but was actually on the road between the Desert Highway and Wadi Rum.
-It is before/after the Rum Village depending on which way you’re travelling.
+The train spotting is actually on the road between the Desert Highway and Wadi Rum.
+You drive past it before/after the Rum Village depending on which way you’re travelling.

-As a lover of all things locomotive, I thought this was especially cool and it sometimes does tourist rides today in the Wadi Rum area, I believe!
+As a fan of all things locomotive, I thought this train was especially cool and it sometimes does tourist rides today in the Wadi Rum area, I believe!

-This is my complete guide to visiting Wadi Rum, Jordan and I hope this helps you in deciding what to do in the desert and planning a Wadi Rum itinerary.
+So this wraps up my complete guide to visiting Wadi Rum, Jordan.
+I hope this helps you in deciding what to do in the desert and planning a Wadi Rum one day itinerary.
 As mentioned, we arranged our visit with Bedouin Directions who really helped us put together an amazing itinerary to Wadi Rum.

 If you’re planning to visit Wadi Rum with kids, then make sure to check out this guide from the FlashpackingFamily, covering everything you need to know.